blhall195/DiscoX_Documentation_Site_Builder/index.md

 # The DiscoX
 {: .fs-9 }

-This website is currently a work in progress.

-It will provide the most upto date technical infomation about the DiscoX cave survey device.
+This website provides the most upto date technical infomation about the DiscoX cave survey device.

-The DiscoX is a cave surveying device based on the SAP6 platform.
+The DiscoX is based on the SAP6 platform.
 The main differences being, the case design, user interface and microcontroller hardware.

 [DiscoX repo]: https://github.com/blhall195/Mr_Zappy